jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   - **incidental residential use test** means the test set out in clause 14 of Schedule 2
   - **increased housing test** means the test set out in clause 11 of Schedule 2
   - **individuals with control of the relevant overseas person** has the meaning set out in section 15
+  - **initial national interest risk assessment** means the process referred to in section 19A
   - **intelligence or security agency** means—
     (a) the New Zealand Defence Force:
     (b) the Government Communications Security Bureau: